rogerjdeangelis/utl-collapse-column-values-by-removing-missing-values/README.md

 # utl-collapse-column-values-by-removing-missing-values
 Collapse column values by removing missing values
     Collapse column values by removing missing values
+    Additional vanilla non macro solution by

+    Paul Dorfman
+    sashole@bellsouth.net

+    on the end

     Self update method does not work for this table

     github